Wounded Warrior Project makes $15M challenge grant

 Counting the Wounded Warrior Project grant, as well as the matching funds that each institution will secure, a total of $100 million will be invested in the four programs to serve veterans.

-Rush’s Road Home Program, also known as the Center for Veterans and Their Families at Rush, will receive $15 million through a three-year challenge grant from Wounded Warrior Project, which will make matching contributions of $2 for every dollar Rush secures for the Road Home Program, up to $2.5 million a year raised by Rush.
+Rush’s Road Home Program, also known as The National Center of Excellence for Veterans and Their Families at Rush, will receive $15 million through a three-year challenge grant from Wounded Warrior Project, which will make matching contributions of $2 for every dollar Rush secures for the Road Home Program, up to $2.5 million a year raised by Rush.
 Each of the other network partners also will raise an additional $7.5 million for the initiative.

 A $15 million jumpstart